WuTheFWasThat/vimflowy/README.md

 #### Why doesn't *mumble* work like vim?

 My goal is to make Vimflowy feel like home to vim users.
+However:
+- Vim has a lot of commands, so there are some still missing.
-That said, Vimflowy also intentionally differs in few ways, partially due to its Workflowy-inspired half.
+- Vimflowy intentionally differs in few ways, partially due to its Workflowy-inspired half.
   Some known inconsistencies with vim are documented [here](docs/vim_inconsistencies.md).
-Also, vim has a lot of stuff, to implement so there are some missing features.

-If you find that something is incongruous with your vim use, whether a bug or missing feature, make an issue.
+If you find that something is incongruous with your vim use, whether a bug or missing feature, let me know via a github issue.
 Or better yet, a pull request!